-It’s no longer news: we’re staying in as much as possible.
-As a result of the global lockdown to curb the spread of Covid-19, gigs and concerts of all sizes have been nixed.
-From watching bands down the pub, to club nights, to massive arena tours and festivals – coronavirus doesn’t discriminate.
+It’s no longer news: we’re not going to festivals, gigs, concerts, shows, operas or recitals.
+As a result of the global lockdown to curb the spread of Covid-19, events of all sizes have been nixed.
+From club nights to massive arena tours and festivals – coronavirus doesn’t discriminate.

 So what can we, the fans, do for both our beloved bands (otherwise known as self-employed musicians) and the venues that host them during this challenging time?
 A fair bit, actually.

 In a bizarre sense, we’ve never been closer – despite the imposed physical distancing.
 Here’s our cheat sheet to help you help your favourite music-providers during their time of need.

 Buy official merchandise

 Know a mate who has a penchant for a certain band or venue?
 Birthdays and anniversaries come thick and fast, friends; think of how much a T-shirt, record or even fridge magnet might mean to someone you know.

 Go straight to the band's website and make sure you're buying official merchandise (rather than heading to a huge online retail giant) so the band gets as big a share of the money as possible.
 Going straight to the source also means you're more likely to get a niche, limited edition selection – think signed items, bundle deals or special-edition vinyl presses.

 Metallica launched a Vinyl Club subscription service just before lockdown: now is an ideal time to check if your favourite act is doing something similar.

 Pre-order new albums

 Leading on from the point above, most of us know that buying an album nets the artist more money than a single stream of said tracks.
 Whether you buy a physical format or a download, it's a sure-fire way of ensuring more of your purchase price goes to the act.